pynbody/tangos/README.md

 mpirun tangos_writer stellar_image_faceon --hmax 100 --backwards --for $SIMS --load-mode=partial
-mpirun tangos_timelink --for $SIMS mpirun tangos_add_bh for $SIMS mpirun tangos_writer BH_mass --for $SIMS --htype 1 --load-mode=partial
+mpirun tangos_timelink --for $SIMS mpirun tangos_add_bh for $SIMS mpirun tangos_writer BH_mass --for $SIMS --type BH --load-mode=partial
-# htype 1 in the line above means "do this for the black hole pseudo halos, not the regular halos".
+# type BH in the line above means "do this for the black holes, not the regular halos".
 ```
 The Python Interface for Analysis
 -----------------------------------------